 apply to this configuration, select a Group Type from the

-drop-down list, whether Dynamic Group or User
+list, whether Dynamic Group or User

 For the Dynamic Group case, Dynamic Group refers to a group of instances, which you can create in the IAM feature of the Console.
 See About Dynamic Groups for more information.
 These Dynamic Groups can be selected from the Groups field when setting up Dynamic Group settings.For the User Group case, select the group from the Groups field.
 User Groups also refer to the IAM Groups feature of the Console.
 See Managing Groups for more information.

-Click Add Host Group to add additional groups.
+Click Add Host Group to add more groups.
 You can add a combination of Group Types for the agent configuration, that is, both Dynamic Groups and User Groups can be set up in the configuration.Note